Skip to Content

 the problem:

 Paper napkins aren’t recyclable after use because they are considered soiled after food gets on them.
-They can be composted, which is good but ultimately not the best solution.
+And as stated above, even unused paper napkins can’t be recycled because of their tiny fibers.
+They can be composted, which is good, but ultimately not the best solution.

-Most people don’t compost, but – I know that you’re working on getting that sorted!
-Remember day 10 we talked all about how to get a compost situation that works for you.
+Most people don’t compost, but I know you’re working on getting that sorted!
+Remember, on day 10 we talked all about how to get a compost situation that works for you.

-Paper napkins use a ton of resources and energy to make which harkens back to day 11 use fewer resources and on day one buy less.
+Paper napkins use a ton of resources and energy to make which hearkens back to Day 11: use fewer resources and on Day 11: buy less.
 Do you see how this challenge is becoming pretty intertwined?

-Bottom line is, it’s much better for the planet to ditch disposable items, and choose reusable whenever possible.
-That’s why I am recommending choosing eco friendly cloth napkins instead of paper napkins.
+Bottom line is, it’s much better for the planet to ditch disposable items and choose reusable whenever possible.
+That’s why I am recommending choosing eco friendly napkins instead of paper napkins.

 You probably think cloth napkins are a lot more work than paper.
 But I promise you they are not.